Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 Real-World User Perspectives on Topaz Gaia

-While Topaz markets the Gaia model as a solution for anime upscaling, real-world user feedback from the official Topaz Labs community paints a more critical picture.
+While Topaz points anime users to the Gaia model, real-world feedback from the official Topaz Labs community paints a more critical picture.
 One user, identified as sinan.saymaz and labeled as a "TOPAZ VIDEO AI OWNER," stated bluntly:

 "The Gaia model doesn't improve quality at all.
 In fact, it tends to make it worse.
 Here is the proof of it:"